jorinvo/me/content/post/deploy-with-travis-and-git.md

 We can hide the key by putting it in an [environment variable][envvars] on Travis CI.
 You just need to make sure to preserve the new lines while adding the key.

-Now, in our [deploy script][deploy] we can retrieve the key and use it to push via Git:
+Now, in our deploy script we can retrieve the key and use it to push via Git:

 ```bash
 eval "$(ssh-agent -s)" # Start the ssh agent